 Thomas H. Aasen is our Executive Vice President, Chief Financial Officer, Chief Business Officer, and Treasurer and has been with the Company since April 1998.
-Prior to joining us Mr. Aasen held financial management positions at several publically traded life sciences companies, including Senior Director of Finance and Administration at Axys Pharmaceuticals, formerly called Sequana Therapeutics, Director of Finance at Genta, Inc., and Director of Accounting at Gen-Probe, Inc. Earlier in his career, Mr. Aasen held various positions in public accounting at KPMG Peat Marwick, including Audit Manager.
-He has over 25 years of professional finance and accounting experience focused primarily on the life sciences industry.
-Mr. Aasen received a B.S. degree with honors from San Diego State University and is a Certified Public Accountant.
+Prior to joining us, Mr. Aasen held financial management positions at several publically traded life sciences companies, including Axys Pharmaceuticals, formerly called Sequana Therapeutics, Genta, Inc., and Gen-Probe, Inc. Earlier in his career, Mr. Aasen held various positions in public accounting at KPMG Peat Marwick, including Audit Manager.
+He has 30 years of professional finance and accounting experience focused primarily on the life sciences industry.
+Mr. Aasen received a B.S. degree with honors from San Diego State University and is a licensed certified public accountant (inactive status) in the State of California.

 Glenn F. Baity is our Vice President, General Counsel, and Secretary and has been with the Company since July 2004.
-From February 2000 until joining us, Mr. Baity was a senior associate at Cooley Godward Kronish, LLP in their San Diego office, working with a variety of public and private companies on transactional matters, including M&A, financings, compensation and equity matters, and corporate governance.
+From February 2000 until joining us, Mr. Baity was a senior associate at Cooley LLP in their San Diego office, working with a variety of public and private companies on transactional matters, including M&A, financings, compensation and equity matters, and corporate governance.
 From January 1997 to January 2000, Mr. Baity was an associate in the San Francisco office of Brown & Wood LLP (now Sidley Austin LLP) working primarily on public financings for established companies while representing bulge bracket underwriters, such as Goldman Sachs, Merrill Lynch and Morgan Stanley.
 Mr. Baity received a J.D. degree from the University of California, Los Angeles and received a B.A. from the University of California, Berkeley.

-Roger M. Mills, M.D. has served as our Executive Vice President, Development since June 2006.
-Prior to joining us, Dr. Mills held the position of Vice President, Development at Pfizer Global R&D, a division of Pfizer Inc., which is global pharmaceutical company, for a five-year period.
-In this capacity, he was responsible for the management and direction of drug development activities at the Pfizer campus in La Jolla, California, and played a key role in the development of Sutent[®], a new multikinase inhibitor for patients with advanced renal cell carcinoma and gastrointestinal stromal tumors.
+Roger G. Mills, M.D. is our Executive Vice President, Development and Chief Medical Officer and has been with the Company since June 2006.
+Prior to joining us, Dr. Mills held the position of Vice President, Development at Pfizer Global R&D, a division of Pfizer Inc., which is a global pharmaceutical company, for a five-year period.
+In this capacity, he was responsible for the management and direction of drug development activities at the Pfizer campus in La Jolla, California, and played a key role in the development of Sutent®, a new multikinase inhibitor for patients with advanced renal cell carcinoma and gastrointestinal stromal tumors.
 Prior to joining Pfizer, Dr. Mills held senior clinical management positions at Gilead Sciences, where he served as project leader in the development of Tamiflu®, a leading treatment for influenza, and at Abbott Laboratories, where he played an important role in the development of antiviral drugs.
 Earlier in his career, he held several senior positions at the Wellcome Foundation, including Scientific Advisor for Group Marketing and Therapeutic Area Head, Cardiovascular Marketing.
 Dr. Mills received his medical degree at the Charing Cross Hospital Medical School in London and his specialized medical training at the Royal College of General Practitioners in London.